GoogleChromeLabs/comlink/structured-clone-table.md

 # Behavior of [Structured Clone]

 [Structured clone] is JavaScript’s algorithm to create “deep copies” of values.
 It is used for `postMessage()` and therefore is used extensively under the hood with Comlink.
-By default, every function paramter and function return value is structured cloned.
+By default, every function parameter and function return value is structured cloned.
 Here is a table of how the structured clone algorithm handles different kinds of values.
-Or to phrase it differently: If you pass a value from the left side as a paramter into a proxy’d function, the actual function code will get what is listed on the right side.
+Or to phrase it differently: If you pass a value from the left side as a parameter into a proxy’d function, the actual function code will get what is listed on the right side.

 | Input                      |     Output     | Notes                                                                                        |
 | -------------------------- | :------------: | -------------------------------------------------------------------------------------------- |